zkulle/pangolin/README.md

 1. **Deploy the Central Server**:

-    - Deploy the Docker Compose stack onto a VPS hosted on a cloud platform like Amazon EC2, DigitalOcean Droplet, or similar.
+   - Deploy the Docker Compose stack onto a VPS hosted on a cloud platform like RackNerd, Amazon EC2, DigitalOcean Droplet, or similar.
 There are many cheap VPS hosting options available to suit your needs.

+> [!TIP]
+> Many of our users have had a great experience with [RackNerd](https://my.racknerd.com/aff.php?aff=13788).
+Depending on promotions, you can likely get a **VPS with 1 vCPU, 1GB RAM, and ~20GB SSD for just around $12/year**.
+That's a great deal!
+> We are part of the [RackNerd](https://my.racknerd.com/aff.php?aff=13788) affiliate program, so if you sign up using [our link](https://my.racknerd.com/aff.php?aff=13788), we receive a small commission which helps us maintain the project and keep it free for everyone.

 2. **Domain Configuration**: